Final Fantasy XIV Gil Price History

-Our FFXIV Gil list has been last updated on March 11, 2014.
-The next update is scheduled for March 12, 2014.
-As of March 11, 2014 the median price for 2mn FFXIV Gil is $40.5.
-Currently there are 786 Final Fantasy XIV Gil prices in our database.
+Our FFXIV Gil list has been last updated on February 3, 2023.
+The next update is scheduled for February 4, 2023.
+As of February 3, 2023 the median price for 5mn is $5.94.
+Currently there are 653 Final Fantasy XIV Gil prices in our database.

 Like with previous Final Fantasy series, the currency used in Final Fantasy XIV: A Realm Reborn is called gil.
 In the game, FFXIV gil is used to buy equipment such as weapons and armors as well as items and other accessories.
 Gil in Final Fantasy XIV can be used to purchase items from shops as well as from other players who have items up for sale.
 There are several ways to make gil from completing mini games, fighting and winning battles to selling items that are obtain or crafted.
 Some classes are more adept in making gil.
 Those classes are mainly from the Discipline of the Hands which include eight classes; carpenter, blacksmith, armorer, goldsmith, leatherworker, weaver, alchemist and culinarian.